Are You Using Large Language Model (LLM) Effectively? A Comprehensive Guide to AI Fluency

 Do you use Large Language Models (LLMs) daily?

-Do you receive clear, consistent and concise responses from LLMs?
+Do you receive clear, consistent, and concise responses from LLMs?

 Do you apply the basics of writing effective prompts?